proknow/proknow-python/README.md

 #### Initializing a Development Environment

-1. Install the latest version of Python 3.8.
+1. Install the latest version of Python.
 This will be installed alongside the version that your operating system provides.
 2. Run the following.
 ```sh
 $ python3 -m venv env